Woman Is the Future of Man: Storyline

 The plot revolves loosely around two old friends: Lee Mun-ho (Yoo Ji-tae), a university art teacher and Kim Hyeon-gon (Kim Tae-woo), a graduate from an American film school who has recently returned to his home country.
 While having dinner in a restaurant, Kim convinces Lee to arrange a meeting between them and Kim's old girlfriend Park Seon-hwa (Sung Hyun-ah).
 Unbeknownst to Kim, however, Lee had become involved in a relationship with her after Kim's departure to the United States.
 The three meet for a night of drinking, as past tensions and attractions reemerge.
 In the end, both self-centered men abandon Park as they had years ago.

 Production

 Woman Is the Future of Man was co-financed by South Korean production companies UniKorea and Miracin Korea, and French producer Marin Karmitz's company MK2.
-It was given a production budget of 1.3 million US$.
+It was given a production budget of US$1.3 million.
 It was the fifth feature-length film directed by Hong Sang-soo, who also wrote the screenplay.